EBRZ124/Durak---Card-Game/README.md

 Added emoticons for cards so that the playes know which type of card they have, not just what the card is.

+Added:
-Added: cardGUI.py => The GUI of the potential game that shows both the players and opponents decks (totally fair I know)
+1. cardGUI.py => The GUI of the potential game that shows both the players and opponents decks (totally fair I know)
+2. The program now also shows how many cards are left in a deck.
+3. Shows which of the card types is a "trump" card.

 --- 05.10.2025. ---